Individual Music Lessons

 “The Speech and Drama classes have captured the imagination of my child – it is great to see her flourish on the stage"

 Highfields Music Department

 We have a thriving Music Department at Highfields.
-Every child will have an excellent experience of music, the emphasis being firmly on fun practical activity, developing skills and music appreciation.
+Every child will have an excellent experience of music with the emphasis being firmly on fun practical activity, developing skills and music appreciation.
 All pupils have the opportunity to play instruments, sing and perform as part of Highfields school life.

 If your child goes on to develop a specialist interest in music, we encourage the highest levels of achievement.
-School policy is to engage professional, performing musicians with excellent reputations as peripatetic teachers.
 Our inspiring specialist music teachers nurture our pupils to achieve their full potential.

-A range of ensemble opportunities are offered before and during the school day: string group, band, choir and chamber choir.
-The children perform regularly at services for Harvest, Christmas and Easter, school concerts and productions.
-This gives them self-esteem, confidence, a broad cultural awareness and develops their performance skills.
+A range of ensemble opportunities are offered before and during the school day: String Group, Highfields Orchestra, Choir and Advanced Choir.
+Music is a huge part of Highfields life and there is rarely a school event that doesn’t involve a music performance!
+This gives children self-esteem, confidence, a broad cultural awareness and develops their performance skills.

 Pupils also have the opportunity to study a musical instrument individually.
 Private instrumental and singing lessons are provided by a team of professional musicians.
 The teachers are all active performers, as we believe this is the best way to inspire our youngsters to play with confidence and musicality.

-Lessons on the following instruments are offered at Highfields from Form 1 onwards: harp, violin, viola, cello, piano, drums, trumpet, cornet, trombone, horn, clarinet, flute and saxophone.
+Lessons on the following instruments are offered at Highfields from Form 1 onwards: harp, violin, viola, cello, piano, drums, trumpet, cornet, trombone, horn, clarinet, flute, guitar and saxophone.
 We also offer individual singing lessons.